 Tip 1 – Use the right mixer attachment:

-Use the paddle attachment on your mixer.
-Okay, I call it the paddle attachment, but others may call it the beater attachment.
 It’s the flat mixer attachment and NOT the whisk.
 (Tip: I also use this attachment when making cake batter.)
-Here are some examples with links.

 These mixer attachments are great because they don’t beat in extra air like the whisk attachment.
 The buttercream just seems to come out smoother.